UnitedPenguin/Total-Traffic-Viewer/README.md

 # For Users of the Executable Version

-Simply download the provided traffic_viewer file and run the traffic_viewer.exe in it.
+Simply download the provided traffic_viewer folder and run the traffic_viewer.exe program in it.
 There's no need to install any additional software or packages.

 1. Open the traffic_viewer file.
 2. Open the traffic_viewer.exe application.